 In cooperation with raw material manufacturers, suppliers, and universities, Dr. Oetker is conducting research into reducing the salt content of the basic raw materials, particularly for our pizzas.
 However, due to the properties of salt, this process proves to be challenging.

-We are, however, confident that by the end of 2025, we will only purchase chicken that at least meets the criteria of the European Chicken Commitment (EMI).
+We are also confident that by the end of 2025, we will only purchase chicken that at least meets the criteria of the European Chicken Commitment (EMI).
 These go beyond the legal requirements for animal welfare and offer animals a longer life, improved air quality, more daylight, and more space.
 For example, according to these standards, a maximum stocking density of 30 kilograms per square meter is allowed instead of 42 kilograms per square meter permitted under European law.
 To ensure this high animal welfare standard, we have defined raw material specifications that our audited suppliers must meet.

 In 2022, we exclusively used chicken adhering to ECC criteria for Ristorante Pollo production at our facilities in Germany and Poland.
 Unfortunately, in 2023, we were only able to use conventional chicken meat due to supply issues.
 In 2024, we use chicken meat that meets the ECC criteria as standard for our Ristorante Pollo again.